Things NOT To Do When An Employee Resigns

 You're playing the "mocking boss"

 But what's the "mocking boss"?
-I have heard different stories from my friends about that kind of boss who's asking what financial offer have you received and starts making jokes about how easy and fast have you sold yourself.
+I have heard different stories from my friends about that kind of boss who asks what financial offer have you received and starts making jokes about how easy and fast have you sold yourself.

 In many cases is not just about the money and would be more helpful for you as a manager to understand your employee's reasons for resigning rather than mocking him/her.